yongdd/deep-langevin-fts/README.md

   High-level interface for PyTorch
   https://www.pytorchlightning.ai/

+* * *
+After the installation, you can run `python run_simulation.py`, which performs a L-FTS with a pretrained model to test your installation.
+You can compare its performance with Anderson mixing by repeating simulation after setting `use_deep_learning=False` in `run_simulation.py`.

 # Usage

 **1. Set Simulation Parameters**
   ```Shell
 vi input_parameters.yaml
 ```
 Edit `input_parameters.yaml`.
 All the system parameters are stored in this file.
-You may proceed to step 4 to run L-FTS without DL.
+You may skip steps 2 and 3 to run DL-FTS with pretrained models or without DL.
 If you plan to use DL but you do not want to touch the details, only edit the upper part of this file.

 **2. Generate Training Data**
   ```Shell